-- The tax is computed at the rate of 0.26% on the amount of payroll expense generated from business activity the employer conducts within the city. - The payroll amount attributable to the city is determined by applying an apportionment factor to total payroll expense based on the portion of payroll that the total number of days an employee, partner, member, shareholder or other individual works within the city bears to the total number of days that person works both within and outside the city. - Temporary, seasonal or itinerant businesses (i.e., an employer with presence in the city for 120 days or less) calculate the tax on the total compensation earned while in the city. - A charitable organization calculates the tax that would otherwise be attributable to the city but pays tax only on the portion of its payroll expense attributable to business activity for which a tax may be imposed under IRC Section 511.
+The tax is computed at the rate of 0.2787% on the amount of payroll expense generated from business activity the employer conducts within the city.

+The payroll amount attributable to the city is equal to the total payroll expense times the total days employee, partner etc. works within the city divided by the total number of days employee/person works overall.

+Temporary, seasonal or itinerant businesses, that is, an employer with presence in the city for a duration of 120 days or less, calculate the tax on the total compensation earned while in the city.

+A charitable organization calculates the tax that would otherwise be attributable to the city but pays tax only on that portion of its payroll expense attributable to business activity for which a tax may be imposed under IRC Section 511.
 If the charity has purchased or is operating branches, affiliates, subsidiaries or other business entities that do not independently meet the standards of the "Institutions of Purely Public Charity Act," the tax is paid on the payroll attributable to such for-profit branches, affiliates or subsidiaries, whether or not the employees are leased or placed under the auspices of the charity's umbrella or parent organization.